rjkviegas/course/apprenticeship_module_outlines.md

 **Crucial Omissions:** There are some cross-cutting strands that we fit in alongside other work.
 These include wellbeing and code quality.
-They are not the topic of any one week, and you will miss them out unless you think of them regularly!
+They are not the topic of any one module, and you will miss them out unless you think of them regularly!

-## Week 1
+## Module 3

-By the end of the week all developers can:
+By the end of the module all developers can:

 * Apply test-driven development
 * Use Diode to evidence and reflect on work towards goals